 Orcadian Energy PLC (the "Company") is a public limited company which is domiciled and incorporated in England and Wales under the Companies Act 2006 with the registered number 13298968.
-The Company's registered office is 6th floor, 60 Gracechurch Street, London, EC3V 0HR, and it ordinary shares are admitted to trading on AIM, a market of the London Stock Exchange.
+The Company's registered office is 6th floor, 60 Gracechurch Street, London, EC3V 0HR, and its ordinary shares are admitted to trading on AIM, a market of the London Stock Exchange.

-The principal activity of the Group is managing oil and gas assets and the Group holds a 100% interest in, and is licence administrator for, UKCS Seaward Licences P2244, which contains the Pilot and Harbour heavy oil discoveries, P2320, which contains the Blakeney, Feugh, Dandy & Crinan discoveries and P2482 which contains the Elke and Narwhal discoveries.
-The Group also has a 50% working interest in P2516, which contains the Fynn discoveries.
-P2516 is administered by the Parkmead Group and covers blocks 14/20g and 15/16g, which lie midway between the Piper and Claymore fields.
+The principal activity of the Group is managing oil and gas assets and the Group holds a 100% interest in, and is licence administrator for, UKCS Seaward Licences P2244, which contains the Pilot and Harbour heavy oil discoveries and P2482 which contains the Elke and Narwhal discoveries.
+The Group also had a 50% working interest in P2516, which contains a small part of the Fynn discoveries.
+P2516 was administered by the Parkmead Group and covers blocks 14/20g and 15/16g, which lie midway between the Piper and Claymore fields.
+P2516 expired in November 2023.

-The financial statements presented for Group are for the year ended 30 June 2022 and these have are shown alongside figures for the year ended 30 June 2021 for comparative purposes.
+The financial statements presented for Group are for the year ended 30 June 2023 and these have are shown alongside figures for the year ended 30 June 2022 for comparative purposes.